NXPHoverGames/GitBook-HoverGames/userguide/assembly/preparing-the-arms-and-motors.md

 {% embed url="https://www.youtube.com/watch?v=7p2URKC9QZg" %}

 {% hint style="danger" %}
-For the motors, make sure that you are using the +/- 5 mm long **silver M3 screws from the separate package with the label** saying to use these screws for mounting the motors.\
+For the motors, make sure that you are using the **+/- 5 mm long M3 screws from a separate package**.\
 \
 **Do not use the longer M3 screws included with the frame**, these screws may go in too deep and can damage the motor windings.
 The **black screws** included with the motors **might be safe to use**, but be careful.
 {% endhint %}